Proudly touted by Martial Arts superstar Jet Li as his first non-action movie, Ocean Heaven is a 2010 Chinese Drama.

 - Benevolent Boss: Director Tang could be a patron saint because of this film.
 Let us count the ways: He allows Da-Fu to swim in the aquarium when the aquarium is closed.
 He offers to take care of Da-Fu after Wang Xuechang's death.
 He even allows Wang Xuechang to swim with his son on the last stages of his cancer even if it is risky for Wang Xuechang because he wanted to have one last swim with his son and also gives said son a job in the aquarium.

 - But Now I Must Go: Ling-ling leaves Da-Fu since she works in a traveling circus.
-She calls time to time.
+She calls from time to time.

 - Driven to Suicide: Wang Xuechang speculates that his wife may have done this after learning Da-Fu was autistic since she was a good swimmer and her accident was in an ocean.